Azure-Samples/azure-search-openai-demo/README.md

 - Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
 Pricing per hour.
 [Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
 - Azure OpenAI: Standard tier, ChatGPT and Ada models.
 Pricing per 1K tokens used, and at least 1K tokens are used per question.
 [Pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/)
-- Form Recognizer: SO (Standard) tier using pre-built layout.
+- Azure AI Document Intelligence: SO (Standard) tier using pre-built layout.
 Pricing per document page, sample documents have 261 pages total.
 [Pricing](https://azure.microsoft.com/pricing/details/form-recognizer/)
 - Azure AI Search: Standard tier, 1 replica, free level of semantic search.
 Pricing per hour.[Pricing](https://azure.microsoft.com/pricing/details/search/)
 - Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
 Pricing per storage and read operations.
 [Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
 - Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-To reduce costs, you can switch to free SKUs for Azure App Service and Form Recognizer by changing the parameters file under the `infra` folder.
-There are some limits to consider; for example, the free Form Recognizer resource only analyzes the first 2 pages of each document.
-You can also reduce costs associated with the Form Recognizer by reducing the number of documents in the `data` folder, or by removing the postprovision hook in `azure.yaml` that runs the `prepdocs.py` script.
+To reduce costs, you can switch to free SKUs for Azure App Service and Azure AI Document Intelligence by changing the parameters file under the `infra` folder.
+There are some limits to consider; for example, the free Azure AI Document Intelligence resource only analyzes the first 2 pages of each document.
+You can also reduce costs associated with the Azure AI Document Intelligence by reducing the number of documents in the `data` folder, or by removing the postprovision hook in `azure.yaml` that runs the `prepdocs.py` script.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.